Appoint and induct

 There are some essential steps you must follow before you can appoint your new trustee.

 You will have covered this in your trustee role description and in your interview but, at this stage, it is important that you make sure that the person you want to appoint fully understands the responsibilities they’re taking on as a trustee.
-See the Getting on Board guide – What is a Trustee?
+This is especially important if this is their first trustee role.
+See the Getting on Board guide - How to Become a Charity Trustee.

 Check that they meet the specific criteria for trustees set out in your charity’s governing document.
 This could include: